ucbrise/piranha/README.md

 * Remove size arugment from all functions (generate it inside functions)
 * Clean-up tools and functionalities file -- move reconstruction functions to tools
+* Pointers to layer configurations are never deleted --> needs to be fixed

 ---
 Report any bugs to [swagh@princeton.edu](swagh@princeton.edu)